DungeonRealms/OriginalDR/README.md

 ## Era #1:
-Versions: 1.4.7 -> 1.8
+Versions: 1.3.1 -> 1.8
-Timeframe: June 2012 -> June 2015
+Timeframe: August 2012 -> June 2015
 Ownerships: Availer, Minecade
 Notable Developers: Vaquxine, EtherealTemplar, Vilsol, iFamasssxD, Tux2

 This is repository spans from January 26, 2014 (When Minecade Purchased DungeonRealms) to June 2015 when Minecade shuts down DungeonRealms.
-Commit history is kept from January 26, 2014 to November 2014.
-The final Minecade code was merged into this repository by Kneesnap, so there is a single repository with both commit history and the final code.
+Commit history is kept from January 26, 2014 to Tux2's final changes.
+Version Control was not used prior to commit history.

-If you go back in time, you will get original Vaquxine code, back when each mechanic was a seperate plugin, a very poor design choice.
+If you go back in time, you will get original Vaquxine code, back when each mechanic was a separate plugin, a very poor design choice.
-Vilsol helped to cleanup Vaqxine's code drastically, and combined it into one singuler plugin, and tried to improve the code from there.
+Vilsol helped to cleanup Vaquxine's code drastically, and combined it into one singular plugin, and tried to improve the code from there.

-It is a miracle this code even ran, it's that bad.
+This code is extremely bad.
+There's no getting around that.
+It demands respect that it was used for so long, and that it was the code that sustained thousands of players in its peak.
+But, it has been retired for good reason.
+Thank you everyone who worked on this beast.

 ## Build Instructions (How To Use)
 This assumes you are using IntelliJ IDEA.